-clingo[DL] extends clingo with difference constraints of the form $x - y \leq k$, where x and y are integer (or real) variables and k is an integer (real) constant.
+clingo[DL] extends clingo with difference constraints of the form $x-y \leq k$, where x and y are integer (or real) variables and k is an integer (real) constant.
 Despite the restriction to two variables, they allow for naturally encoding timing related problems, as e.g., in scheduling, and are solvable in polynomial time. clingo[DL] uses clingo's theory interface to realize a stateful propagator that checks during search whether the current set of implied difference constraints is satisfiable (Cotton and Maler 2006).
 To this end, it makes use of the stateful nature of the theory interface that allows for incrementally updating internal states and thus for backtracking to previous states without having to rebuild the internal representation.
 By default, all difference constraint atoms are considered to be non-strict.
-In this case, it is only necessary to keep track of lc-atoms that are assignments to difference constraint atoms are considered as well.
-This is done by adding $y - x \leq -k - 1$ whenever '&diff{x-y}<=k' is assigned false.
+In this case, it is only necessary to keep track of lc-atoms that are assigned true since only then the constraint is required to hold.
+In the strict case, false assignments to difference constraint atoms are considered as well.
+This is done by adding $y - x \le -k - 1$ whenever '&diff{x-y}<=k' is assigned false.
 As a side-product of the satisfiability check, an integer (real) assignment for all variables is obtained and ultimately printed for all lc-stable models.
 Usually, several or even an infinite number of assignments exist.
 The returned assignment is the one with the lowest sum of the absolute values of all variables.
 For instance, in terms of scheduling problems, this amounts to scheduling each job as soon as possible.